startup-tips

 For example;- A bitcoin is technically inflationary as when the supply increases, it reaches the maximum supply of 21 million.
 Ethereum is also inflationary, and there are no limits to its supply.
 On the other hand, BNB is deflationary since the team behind it removes tokens from circulation and reduces the supply.

 Deflationary cryptocurrencies are about to remove tokens from circulation.
 Some burn a portion of users’ transaction fees, and others take a tax out of every transaction and burn part of it.
-The burned tokens are sent to a burn wallet, an inaccessible wallet address that ensures the tokens are gone forever.
+The burned tokens are sent to a burning wallet, an inaccessible wallet address that ensures the tokens are gone forever.

-Tokenomics: 5 Factors to consider
+Tokenomics: 5 Factors to Consider

 Token utility:–